 - Designed for students interested in a teaching career

-- Graduate in three years with two Master’s degrees (MA in History and MA in Curriculum and Instruction) with VA Teaching Licensure
+- Graduate in two academic years with two Master’s degrees (MA in History and MA in Curriculum and Instruction) with VA Teaching Licensure

 - Dual enrollment in History and the graduate licensure program in Social Studies is required.

 - Students must meet requirements for admission and graduation in both programs.